chipsalliance/chisel/docs/src/main/tut/chisel3/faqs.md

 In pure chisel3 (`Strict` compile options), the generated firrtl code does not contain these disablers (`is invalid`).
 Output wires that are not driven (not connected) are reported by firrtl as `not fully initialized`.
 Please visit the wiki page [Unconnected Wires](unconnected-wires) for details on solving the problem.

+### Can I specify behavior before and after generated initial blocks?
+Users may define the following macros if they wish to specify behavior before or after emitted initial blocks.

+* `BEFORE_INITIAL`, which is called before the emitted (non-empty) initial block if it is defined
+* `AFTER_INITIAL`, which is called after the emitted (non-empty) initial block if it is defined

+These macros may be useful for turning coverage on and off.